 As the proponent of the Roberts Bank Terminal 2 Project, the Vancouver Fraser Port Authority was required to undertake studies to meet the requirements of the Environmental Impact Statement Guidelines issued by the Canadian Environmental Assessment Agency.
 The studies were carried out by professional scientists, and are summarized in the environmental impact statement submitted by the port authority to federal and provincial regulators in March 2015.

 In total, more than 100 professional scientists contributed to the 77 studies that support the Environmental Impact Statement.

 More information regarding studies undertaken, including final reports, can be found here.

-The Environmental Impact Statement documents four years of extensive scientific study and consultation with regulators, Aboriginal groups, local government and the public to assess the potential environmental, economic, social, heritage and health effects of the terminal’s construction and operation.
+The environmental impact statement documents four years of extensive scientific study and consultation with regulators, Indigenous groups, local government and the public to assess the potential environmental, economic, social, heritage and health effects of the terminal’s construction and operation.